 In dry weather the trails are suitable for wheelchairs and prams, they are wide and the surface is a combination of timber boardwalk and compacted gravel.
 The path is flat with a barely noticeable incline although after if wet would become muddy.

 The lawn area is connected by concrete paths which lead to the Rainforest Discovery Centre and carpark, however, it does not connect to the playground.
 There is a large carpark onsite with overflow options on the side of the road.

 - Excellent playground suitable for primary school-aged children and younger

 - Café open Tuesday to Sunday, 8.30am – 4.30pm

 - BBQs and picnic tables

 - Large field perfect for picnicking, cricket, football, Frisbee

-- Visitor centre and two kilometre rainforest walk
+- A visitor centre and two-kilometre rainforest walk

 Mary Cairncross Scenic Reserve is located at 148 Mountain View Road at Maleny.
 The Rainforest Discovery Centre and trails are open daily from 9 am until 4:30 pm, on ANZAC Day 12:30 – 4:30pm and closed on Christmas Day and Good Friday.
 Visit the Mary Cairncross Visitor Website